The salmon can come back to Spokane by the thousands as they have done for thousands of years.

 How long in water container can they survive?

-When is the best time to catch them?
+When is the best

 Have a good time.